kpuka/SIMAH/_portfolio/05 StudyDesign1-CaseControl.md

 # Introduction

--   Case-control studies are observational studies comparing the frequency of past exposure between cases and controls (exposure refers to the primary variable of interest; e.g. exposure to asbestos)

--   Controls must be selected **independent of exposure status**

--   Advantages: quick, inexpensive, and easy relative to other study designs

--   Limitations: "Although easier to do, they are easier to do wrong"

-    -   Unable to compute measures of disease frequency (i.e. cannot estimate prevalence of outcome/disease) and difficult to establish temporality (cause and effect relationship)

--   Particularly appropriate for 1) investigating outbreaks, and 2) studying rare diseases/outcomes
+Case-control studies are observational studies comparing the frequency of past exposure between cases and controls (exposure refers to the primary variable of interest (e.g., exposure to asbestos).
+Controls must be selected **independent of exposure status**.
+The advantage of case-control studies is that they are quick, inexpensive, and easy relative to other study designs.
+Notably, although case-studies are easier to do, they are also easier to do wrong.
+Additionally, with case-control studies you are unable to compute measures of disease frequency (i.e., cannot estimate prevalence of outcome/disease), and it is also difficult to establish temporality (cause and effect relationship).
+Case-control studies are particularly appropriate for 1) investigating outbreaks, and 2) studying rare diseases/outcomes.

--   The general process involved in creating a case-controlled study, and important topics to consider are outlined below
+The general process involved in creating a case-controlled study, and important topics to consider are outlined below

 # General Procedure

 1. Identify cases (individuals with disease/outcome of interest)
 -   Use a clear case definition and explicitly indicate how sample was selected

 2. Define the study base from which cases arose

     -   Study base -- the (hypothetical) population that gives rise to the cases